 "No, well, you fellows have had years of training and experience and so on.
 A chap knows where he is when his gentleman's gentleman is a trained professional, what?"

 "I'm afraid I still don't see what you're driving at, Jeeves."

 "There are equally well-trained professionals who are able to render the communication you are currently holding into your mother tongue, sir, thereby enabling you to fully comprehend its contents."

 "Splendid idea, Jeeves, one of your best yet.
 You wouldn't happen to know any of these chaps, would you?"

-"If sir would care to peruse the menu on the left, I think that sir will find all the information he requires readily available."
+"If sir would care to peruse the menu above, I think that sir will find all the information he requires readily available."

 "You're a marvel, Jeeves."